-Notes to the financial statements Financial year ended 31st March 2021
+Notes to the financial statements Financial period ended 31st December 2021

 Government grants

 Government grants are recognised at the fair value of the asset received or receivable.
 Grants are not recognised until there is reasonable assurance that the company will comply with the conditions attaching to them and the grants will be received.